openstack/kolla/doc/CONTRIBUTING.rst

 Other than the above, most roles follow the following pattern::

-# Register
-Involves registering the service with Keystone, creating endpoints, roles, users, etc.
+  -  ``Register`` : Involves registering the service with Keystone, creating endpoints, roles, users, etc.

-# Config
-Distributes the config files to the nodes to be pulled into the container on startup.
+  -  ``Config`` : Distributes the config files to the nodes to be pulled into the container on startup.

-# Bootstrap
-Creating the database (but not tables), database user for the service, permissions, etc.
+  - ``Bootstrap`` : Creating the database (but not tables), database user for the service, permissions, etc.

-# Bootstrap Service
-Starts a one shot container on the host to create the database tables, and other initial run time config.
+  - ``Bootstrap Service`` : Starts a one shot container on the host to create the database tables, and other initial run time config.

-# Start
-Start the service(s).
+  - ``Start`` : Start the service(s).